Badjelly the Witch: Theatre

 Alannah O'Sullivan's 1977 adaptation of Badjelly the Witch is the most licensed New Zealand Play.
 It was first professionally produced by Company Theatre, Tauranga and has had over 100 productions throughout New Zealand.
 Playmarket published the script in their New Zealand Theatrescripts series edited by David Carnegie.

-In 2010, 2016, and 2018 Tim Bray Productions presented its version of 'Badjelly the Witch' on stage at The PumpHouse Theatre, Takapuna, Auckland, New Zealand.
+In 2010, 2016, 2018 and 2022, Tim Bray Productions presented its version of 'Badjelly the Witch' on stage at The PumpHouse Theatre, Takapuna, Auckland, New Zealand.
 Tim Bray adapted and directed the book into a stage play and included The Goons' 'Ying Tong' song along with Monty Pythonesque comedy.
 The script is available through Playmarket, New Zealand's script agency.
 Both seasons were hugely successful.
+The 2025 version is originally starting on June 21, 2025, But cancelled due to the closure of the company.

 In 2010/11, there was a production created by the Chickenshed Theatre Company called Badjelly's Bad Christmas, with Badjelly the Witch, along with many other characters created by Milligan such as Sir Nobonk and King Twytt, as the main characters.

-The show was performed for a season during 2006 for the New Theatre, Sydney.
+The show was performed for a season during 2006 for the New Theatre, Sydney, New South Wales.
 The show was directed by Rosane McNamara, and featured actors Vanessa Caswill, Jodine Muir, David Walker and Richie Black.

-In 2009, Waihi College performed the show.